ToastedOven/CustomEmotesAPI/README.md

 `CustomEmotesAPI.AddCustomAnimation(dabAnimClip, false, "Dab", "DabStop", upperLegs, hips);`

 If you're still lost, consider srolling up and cloning from the example repo or @ me on Discord @Metrosexual Fruitcake#6969

+### Changelog

+- Version 1.1.0: Fixed issue with less than perfect connections causing the emotewheel to lock up.
+Added the ability to sync audio and animation position of emotes.
+This changes how you import anim files.
+If anyone is currently working on an animation pack, you need to download the latest version and use it as a reference for your project.

+- Version 1.0.1: Fixed error with armature importing.
+You shouldn't have to change anything on your end.

+- Version 1.0.0: Initial Release